What’s opening soon in Charlotte? Here’s a quick breakdown of the 23 most-anticipated restaurants, bars and breweries

 A Naples-based pizza concept opening in the iconic Mr. K’s space in South End.

 Background: Mr. K’s was a Charlotte institution and testament to the fortitude of a family-run small business.
-The restaurant closed after 50 years in business due to pressure from developers in South End in recent years, and slow traffic during the pandemic.
+The restaurant closed after 50 years due to pressure from developers in South End in recent years, and slow traffic during the pandemic.

 What to expect: Midwest-style pizza, toasted subs and salads.